pittgoogle.alert

 classmethod from_path(path: str | Path, schema_name: str | None = None) Alert[source]

-Creates an Alert object from the file at the specified path.
+Create an Alert object from the file at the specified path.

 Parameters: